 - provide a URL

-- import images from Google drive.
+- Import images from Google Drive.

 You can use the method that seems most convenient to you and input your image into the tool.
 After that, all you need to do is to confirm your decision to get the text from the image.